BayerischeMotorenWerke/BayerischeMotorenWerke/README.md

 mailbox How to reach me: ... https://t.me/bmwtheseries

-" I'm just a kid who doesn't know anything "
+" I'm just a 14 year old kid and I don't know anything "